Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan

+In this section, we present an IP-clairvoyant algorithm called \UCEQ (Uniform Conservative Equi-Partitioning).
+We show that knowledge about the instantaneous parallelism of the jobs does help to improve the performance of an online algorithm.
+In particular, we prove that \UCEQ is $O(1)$-competitive with respect to total flow time plus energy, even for jobs with arbitrary release time.

-We now present our semi-clairvoyant scheduling algorithm \UCEQ (Uniform Conservative \EQUI) and analyze its total flow time plus energy.
-In particular, we show that semi-clairvoyance makes a big difference on the performance of an online algorithm by proving that \UCEQ achieves $O(1)$-competitive.
-As shown in \algref{uceq}, \UCEQ at any time $t$ works similarly to \NEQUI in terms of processor allocation, except that it never allocates more processors than a job's instantaneous parallelism $h_i^k$.
-Moreover, the speed of all processors allocated to a job in \UCEQ is set in a uniform manner.
+\algref{uceq} describes the \UCEQ algorithm.
+As we can see, \UCEQ works similarly to \NEQUI, but it never allocates more processors to a job than the job's instantaneous parallelism at any time.
+Moreover, the speeds of the processors allocated to a job are assigned in a uniform manner.